swmcc/TV-Listings/README.md

 	MAILTO=whoever@wherever.tld
 	30 4 * * 0,2,4 sh /usr/local/bin/tv_update >> /tmp/error.log

+## Disclaimer

+This is just for personal use.
+This is not a commerical site.

-## 2013
+## Rewrite

 In 2013 I have decided to give this project (along with a few others) a kickstart.
 I don't intend to change this much (however I did need to change a few database tables).
 This has worked for the past eight years (at the time of writing) so if it isn't broke don't touch it.
-Also it is good to have an app written in Perl - keeping it retro ;)
+Also it is good to have an app written in Perl - keeping it retro ;) If you are going to fork it please ensure you know PERL enough to be able to reverse engineer this.
+I am more than happy to help with this though.